logikum/business-objects-doc/contents/v1.2/definitions/index.md

 var extensions = new Extensions('dao', __filename);
 ```

-See [Extensions](/model-definitions/extensions) page for more information.
+See [Extensions](/definitions/extensions) page for more information.

 Business objects are designed to be instantiated by static methods.
 Factory objects can be
 created for root models making their usage simpler.
 For example:

 ```
-var Person = bo.EditableRootModel(properties, rules, extensions);
+var Person = bo.EditableRootObject(properties, rules, extensions);

 var PersonFactory = {
   create: function (eventHandlers) {